abhishekvermaa10/Interview-Questions/README.md

     <li>What is the difference between Spring and Spring Boot?</li>
     <li>What should we use in finance related logic - Double or BigDecimal?</li>
     <li>Why is it called classpath?</li>
+    <li>Can we delete the application.properties file in Spring Boot?</li>
 </ol>

 <h3 style="text-align: left;">Goal</h3>